AlexKVal/pl-server-client/README.md

 TODO:
 - ~~migrate to the `var App = {}` structure with namespacing~~
 - ~~remove model if edit field is empty~~
+- ~~rewrite editing logic with CSS help~~
+- make click on LI switches to edit mode

+Maybe:
 - migrate to Mustache templates
-- rewrite editing logic with CSS help

-Maybe:
 - use bootstrap data with page sended
 - add localStorage (write custom Model.sync)
 - use http://documentup.com/jeromegn/backbone.localStorage